jls98/Iceland_Trip/README.md

 Optional, Camping is a cheaper option which is available in all locations.
 Reykjavik camping is just $25 a night and includes showers, cooking area etc. Lodging tax at campsites is 300 ISK and 600 ISK for hostels.

 ### Camping
 Reservations are not needed for these campgrounds.
-Some campgrounds could be skipped an opt instead for a wild camp.
-This may be difficult to do in the Landmannalaugar area.
+Some campgrounds could be skipped an opt instead for a wild camp (Vogar and Dreki).
+This is not advised in the Landmannalaugar area as its protected lands.
 There is a 300 ISK lodging tax.
 * Reykjahlíð Vogar Campground - 2250 ISK - $16.48
 * Landmannalaugar Campground - 2500 ISK - $18.31
 * Hvanngil Campground 2800 ISK - $20.51